Professional Duct Sealing in Bel Air

 Is Aeroseal safe?

 Yes.
 The vinyl acetate polymer used in Aeroseal is non-toxic and has been tested for indoor air quality impacts.
-It is the same material used in chewing gum and many food products.
+It is the same material used in chewing gum.

 More HVAC services in Bel Air